carbon-language/carbon-lang/docs/design/structs.md

 In addition, we should define a way for interfaces to define templated blanket implementations for [data classes](#data-classes) more generally.
 These implementations will typically subject to the criteria that all the data fields of the type must implement the interface.
-For this we will need a type-of-type for capturing that criteria, maybe something like `DataClassFieldsImplement(MyInterface)`.
+An example use case would be to say that a data class is serializable if all of its fields were.
+For this we will need a type-of-type for capturing that criteria, maybe something like `DataFieldsImplement(MyInterface)`.
 The templated implementation will need some way of iterating through the fields so it can perform operations fieldwise.
+This feature should also implement the interfaces for any tuples whose fields satisfy the criteria.

 It is an open question how define implementations for binary operators.
 For example, if `Int` is comparable to `Float32`, then `{.x = 3, .y = 2.72}` should